Who we are

 Do you want to change lives in your local community?

-VSA changes lives for thousands of the most vulnerable people in Aberdeen city and shire, helping them to live the most independent and fun-filled lives possible.
-You can too.
+VSA changes lives for thousands of the most vulnerable people in Aberdeen and Aberdeenshire, helping them to live the most independent and fun-filled lives possible.
+You can too!

 Join forces with us to help make the north-east strong and inclusive.